WorriorBeast/restaurant-page/README.md

 # restaurant-page

+A restaurant webpage that can be navigated by clicking any tab to view the desired content.
+The default tab when the page loads is the home tab.

+Objective:
+    - Build a tabular page
+    - Primarily use Javascript to build the page
+    - Use ES6 modules
+    - Use Webpack to bundle the javascript module
+    - Create a custom webpack configuration for development

+What I learned:

+The development environment was quite confusing as first.
+In the past I wrote all Javascript in a single file, but this time I wrote multiple files as a module to make maintaining and building simpler.
+There was a lot of uncertainty when starting this project that I went back and reread information about webpack again.
+Now I'm pretty confident about setting up a basic custom webpack configuration file.
+When I first began to set up the project, I noticed there was a node_modules directory and was unsure if that directory must be pushed into github until I read about .gitignore.

+I read extensively about what is DOMContentLoaded and load and what is the difference.
+DOMContentLoaded fires once the html has parsed and load fires immediately after the html has parsed and other resources such as images have loaded.
+In my specific use case, DOMContentLoaded was the better option.
+I also read information about the resize event since it was my first time using it.
+Luckily resize is straight forward and simple on how it fires.
+When reading about how to get the width the window, I found there were multiple methods and properties that can be used, but which one is used highly depends how it's going to be used and how it calculates the window width.
+This took quite a bit of reading and testing to decide which works best for my use case.

 Below is a list of images I used all tabs with their respective url link, photographer/creator, title, and relative file path.